-In the first instance your child's progress is continually monitored by his/her class teacher and moderated regularly within teams to ensure correct judgements are made.
+• In the first instance your child's progress is continually monitored by his/her class teacher and moderated regularly within teams to ensure correct judgements are made.
 The senior leadership team regularly monitors the progress made by individual children and groups of children.
 Your child's progress is reviewed formally by senior leaders in a pupil progress meeting.

 - Interventions are reviewed at the end of a half term or at the end of the targeted intervention period.
-Liaison between staff ensures learning is built upon in class and resources to aid independence are available. - At the end of a key stage (ie: at the end of Year 2 and Year 6), all children are required to be formally assessed using standard assessment tests (SATs).
+Liaison between staff ensures learning is built upon in class and resources to aid independence are available. - At the end of a Key Stage, (i.e. at the end of Year 2), all children are required to be formally assessed using Standard Assessment Tests (SATs).
 If appropriate, we are able to apply for additional time, a reader or a scribe.
-The decision is not made by the school, but the school will make an application to the Department of Education. - Progress of children with EHCPs is formally reviewed at an Annual Review meeting.
+The decision is not made by the school but the school will make an application to the Department of Education. - The progress of children with a Statement/EHC Plan is formally reviewed at an Annual Review meeting.

-What support do we have for you as a parent or carer and your child?
+What support do we have for you as a parent or carer and you child?

-- The class teacher is available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used. - The SENDCo is available to meet with you to discuss your child's progress or any concerns/worries you may have. - All information from outside professionals will be discussed with you, with the person involved directly, or where this is not possible, in a report. - You can contact the Parent Partnership Service.
-It is a free and confidential service which provides impartial information, advice and support to parents of children with Special Educational Needs.
+- The class teacher is available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used. - The SENCO is available to meet with you to discuss your child's progress or nay concerns/worries you may have. - All information from outside professionals will be discussed with you with the person involved directly, or where this is not possible, in a report. - You can contact the Parent Partnership Service.
+It is a free and confidential service, which provides impartial information, advice and support to parents of children with Special Educational Needs.